 4. Serve

-Suppose you are good at footwork, playing any kind of shot, or you know how to use every stance, but your service is not good enough.
-Then you are on the losing side in the first place.
+Suppose you are good at footwork, playing any shot, or know how to use every stance, but your service is not good enough.
+Then, you are on the losing side in the first place.
 So, you have to practice how to do a good service.

 Let me give you an example.
 You are servicing, and that is a bad one.
-Then your opponent has the advantage in the first shot.
-And you need to survive for a couple of shots before you fail to stroke the shuttle to your opponent’s court.
+Then, your opponent has the advantage in the first shot.
+And it would be best if you survived for a couple of shots before you fail to stroke the shuttle to your opponent’s court.

 There are two types of service.
 A high serve is a service where the player places the shuttle in the far back end of the opponent’s court.
 The advantage of this serve is that the opponent can not smash back, and you will get time.

-The other service is called a low serve.
-Here the player aims to put the shuttle just above the net and in the front corner.
+The other service is called a low service.
+Here, the player aims to put the shuttle just above the net and in the front corner.
 If the execution is poor, then there is a high chance that you will get a smash.
-It is also a drop shot badminton.
+It is also a drop-shot badminton.

 Read more: Curling Rules: Everything You Need To Know